MicrosoftDocs/dynamics-365-unified-operations-public/articles/commerce/add-privacy-policy.md

 ---
 # required metadata

-title: Add a Privacy Policy
+title: Add a privacy policy
-description: This topic reviews setting up a Privacy Policy page within Dynamics 365 e-Commerce.
+description: This topic describes how to add a privacy policy page to your site in Dynamics 365 Commerce.
-author: BrianShook
+author: brshoo
-manager: BrendanSullivanMSFT
+manager: annbe
-ms.date: 08/30/2019
+ms.date: 10/01/2019
 ms.topic: article
 ms.prod:
-ms.service: Dynamics365Operations
+ms.service: dynamics-ax-retail
 ms.technology:

 # optional metadata

 # ms.search.form:
-audience: Developer
+audience: Application user
 # ms.devlang:
-ms.reviewer: josaw
+ms.reviewer: v-chgri
-ms.search.scope: Retail, Core, Operations
+ms.search.scope: Operations, Retail, Core
 # ms.tgt_pltfrm:
 ms.custom:
 ms.assetid:
 ms.search.region: Global
 # ms.search.industry:
 ms.author: brshoo
-ms.search.validFrom: 2019-08-30
+ms.search.validFrom: 2019-10-31
-ms.dyn365.ops.version:
+ms.dyn365.ops.version: Release 10.0.5

 ---

-# Add a Privacy Policy
+# Add a privacy policy

-Applies to Dynamics 365 e-Commerce Privacy Policy and building a Privacy Policy for your site.
+This topic describes how to add a privacy policy page to your site in Dynamics 365 Commerce.

-Privacy compliance includes organizational measures or transparency to data subjects on how their data is collected and handled.
-This information empowers users to act on how they want their personal data to be handled.
+## Overview

-## Dynamics 365 e-Commerce's Privacy Policy
+Privacy compliance includes organizational measures that inform site users on how their data is collected and handled.
+This information empowers users to then act on how they want their personal data to be handled.

-As a user of the Dynamics 365 e-Commerce Authoring Tools, you can review Microsoft's Privacy Policy by the following:
+## Review Microsoft's privacy policy in Dynamics 365 Commerce

-- At any time while logged in to Dynamics 365 e-Commerce Authoring Tools, look for the question mark (?) icon in the top-right corner.
+To review Microsoft's Privacy Policy while logged into Dynamics 365 Commerce Authoring Tools, do the following.

-- Click the question mark icon to drop down the context menu and select "Privacy and cookies".
+- Click the question mark icon in the top-right corner and select **Privacy and cookies** from the drop down menu.

-- A new tab will launch with a link to the [**Microsoft Privacy Statement**](https://privacy.microsoft.com/en-US/privacystatement).
+A new tab will launch with a link to the [Microsoft Privacy Statement](https://privacy.microsoft.com/en-US/privacystatement).

-## Building a Privacy Policy page for your site
+## Build a Privacy Policy page for your site

-With Dynamics 365 e-Commerce, there are a number of ways to provide users of your site access to your Privacy Policy.
+With Dynamics 365 Commerce, there are a number of ways to provide users of your site access to your Privacy Policy.
 This section will review building a Privacy Policy page and referencing the page using a Footer Fragment.

-### Building a Privacy Page
+### Build a Privacy Page

 In the e-Commerce Authoring Tools, navigate to the Site you will be building the Privacy Policy page.
 Then perform the following: